ohler55/ojg/design.md

 support getting, setting, and deleting elements using JSONPath.
-The hope was to have an object based approach to the generic nodes so something like the following could be used but keeping generic data, JONPath, and parsing in separate packages.
+The hope was to have an object based approach to the generic nodes so something like the following could be used but keeping generic data, JSONPath, and parsing in separate packages.

 ```golang
     var n gen.Node